nahilmemon/neighborhood-map/README.md

 5. Start the production server using the following command:
     * `serve -s build -p 8000`
     * Note: if you don't have serve already installed, then you can install serve using the following command: `npm install -g serve`
-6. While the server is running in the background, browse the website at: [http://localhost:8000](http://localhost:8000)
+6. While the server is running in the background, browse the website at: [http://localhost:8000](http://localhost:8000).
+    * Note: This version does enable a service worker.
 ### Development Mode
 1. Download the repository.
 2. Open a command prompt terminal and cd (change into the directory) where the repository has been saved.